Liquidity Architecture: How Liquidity Drives Market Structure & Price Moves

 Internal vs. External Liquidity

-• External liquidity: major swing points (big targets)
+External liquidity: major swing points acting as macro targets.

 Structure does not exist without liquidity — they feed each other